TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-18-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 ---
 id: 124
-title: "How to Delegate Monorepo Split to Multiple Repositories to Github and Travis"
+title: "How to Delegate Monorepo Split to Multiple Repositories to Github and Travis in Secure Way"
 perex: |
     ...
 tweet: "..."